VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching

-\textbf{Implementation Details.} We build a vocabulary for each dataset by filtering out the words less than 2 times, and exploit the 300-d GloVe embeddings as the initialization of word embeddings.
-We use an ``unk" symbol to replace all words out of the vocabulary.
-The largest length of sentences is set to 10 for RefCOCO and RefCOCO+, 20 for RefCOCOg.
+\textbf{Implementation Details.} We built a vocabulary for each dataset by filtering out the words less than 2 times, and exploited the 300-d GloVe embeddings as the initialization of word embeddings.
+We used an ``unk" symbol to replace all words out of the vocabulary.
+The largest length of sentences was set to 10 for RefCOCO and RefCOCO+, 20 for RefCOCOg.
 The text encoder $e_q$ is a bidirectional GRU with a hidden size of 256.
-For the visual encoder $e_v$, we use the same head network of the Mask R-CNN with ResNet-101 backbone\footnote{https://github.com/lichengunc/mask-faster-rcnn} as prior works~\cite{yu2018mattnet}, and utilize the pre-trained weights as initialization.
-The weights of the original detector (\ie, the gray part in Figure~\ref{fig:architecture}) are fixed during training.
-The whole model is trained with Adam optimizer.
-The learning rate is initialized to 4e-4 for the head network and 5e-3 for the rest of network.
-We use a batch size of 8.
-The thresholds $\delta$ and $\gamma$ are set to 0.05 and 0.4, respectively.
-For the ranking loss, the top-h is set to 100.
-We build pseudo ground-truth based on text similarity, if not mentioned otherwise.
+For the visual encoder $e_v$, we used the same head network of the Mask R-CNN with ResNet-101 backbone\footnote{https://github.com/lichengunc/mask-faster-rcnn} as prior works~\cite{yu2018mattnet}, and utilized the pre-trained weights as initialization.
+The weights of the original detector (\ie, the gray part in Figure~\ref{fig:architecture}) were fixed during training.
+For VL-NMS$_{\text{Trans}}$, the largest length of sentences was doubled and we applied BERT as text encoder following~\cite{lu2019vilbert}.
+We used the 2-layer Transformer and co-attention network to provide interaction between two modalities.
+The whole model was trained with the Adam optimizer.
+The learning rate was initialized to 4e-4 for the head network, 2e-6 for the relatedness module of VL-NMS$_{\text{Trans}}$ and 5e-3 for the rest of network.
+We used a batch size of 64 for VL-NMS$_{\text{Trans}}$ and 8 for VL-NMS$_{\text{FC}}$.
+The thresholds $\delta$ and $\gamma$ were set to 0.05 and 0.4, respectively.
+For the ranking loss, the top-h was set to 100.
+We built pseudo ground-truth based on text similarity, if not mentioned otherwise.